 Sellers have to disclose material facts that they know or should know.
 Dependent on what it would likely cost to remove the asbestos you can investigate if the seller should have known about it and revealed it.

 I lost my father in 2008 to lung/brain cancer.
 He was diagnosed in May and passed in August.
 He was due to retire in June.
 We have papers from his Oncologist stating the diagnosis of Mesothelioma as a result of working in a shipyard.
-My father worked at Wiley's Ship Yard in Port Deposit, Md in...
+My father worked at Wiley's Ship Yard in Port Deposit,...
 Read more »

 Unfortunately, the statute of limitations for wrongful death lawsuits concerning asbestos exposure is preset and thereby cannot be subjected to any change.
 In Pennsylvania, you have 2 years to take legal action.
 The statute of limitations becomes effective starting with the date of death....Read more »